NBISweden/knowledgetransfercrashcourses/CondaCrashCourse/README.md

 ## Exercises

-1. Create an environment using the file [snakemake.yaml](snakemake.yaml).
+1. Create a conda environment for snakemake using the file [snakemake.yaml](snakemake.yaml).
 Activate the environment and test that you have access to the program by typing:

 ```